Polar Medal: Design

 The medal is octagonal in shape with a white ribbon.
 The reverse of the original Arctic Medal showed a three-masted ship surrounded by ice floes.
 The die for the medal was engraved by Leonard Charles Wyon.
 A new design by Ernest Gillick was used from 1904, showing RRS Discovery, with a sledging party in the foreground.
 The obverse bears a portrait of the reigning monarch.
 It is accompanied by a clasp that is placed on the ribbon of the medal in order to signify which region or regions service was completed.

 The medal was originally struck in both silver and bronze.
 Since 1939, all awarded medals have been silver; bronze medals were presented to personnel on relief ships for Antarctic expeditions, but not awarded to participants of Arctic expeditions.

 Clasps

 Additional clasps can be awarded for further service to polar research and exploration.

 Several people have been awarded additional clasps, including Sir Ranulph Fiennes, who is the only person to have received a clasp each for both the Arctic and Antarctica.
+In 2024 Captain Victoria Auld was the first women to receive a clasp.
 Frank Wild and Ernest Joyce hold the joint record of four clasps on their Polar Medal.